aisingapore/TagUI/README.md

 ### TESTING
 <details>
   <summary>
-    Click to show details for this section
+    Click to show details of how TagUI can be used for test automation with integration to CI tools
   </summary>

   The check step allows easy testing of conditions.
 When the test option is used, test assertions are automatically performed for check steps.
 This lets CasperJS framework output a XUnit XML file, which can be used for CI/CD integration with tools such as Jenkins.
 Below are examples of check steps, more examples in [sample flow 7_testing](https://github.com/tebelorg/TagUI/blob/master/src/samples/7_testing).